Hōjicha: History

-The process of making hōjicha was discovered in 1920 by accident when a Kyoto merchant had unsaleable bancha.
+The process of making hōjicha was discovered in 1920 by accident when a Kyoto merchant had unsaleable bancha, which is the lowest grade of sencha and is regarded as Japanese "everyday tea".
 By roasting the bancha, the merchant created a new flavor; hōjicha.

 Hōjicha is often made from bancha (番茶 'common tea'), tea from the last harvest of the season.
 However, other varieties of hōjicha also exist, including a variety made from sencha and kukicha.
 Kukicha (also known as bōcha or 'twig tea') is made primarily from the twigs and stems of the tea plant rather than the leaves alone.

 Hōjicha infusions have a light- to reddish-brown appearance and are less astringent.
 The lower levels of astringency in hōjicha are due to the tea losing catechins during the high-temperature roasting process.

 The roasted flavours are extracted and dominate this tea: the roasting replaces the vegetative tones of other varieties of Japanese green tea with a toasty, slightly caramel-like flavour.

 The roasting process used to make hōjicha also lowers the amount of caffeine in the tea.
 Because of its mildness, hōjicha is a popular tea to serve during the evening meal, before sleep, and preferred for children and the elderly.